multimodalAI/multimodal-ai-hugo-group/content/multimodalai26/about.md

 headless: true # This file represents a page section.

 weight: 20 # Order that this section will appear.
-title: Third Workshop on Multimodal AI
+title: Fourth Workshop on Multimodal AI
 subtitle:
 hero_media:
 design: